 A Tour of the Museum, by Hannah Chaya

-The museum tells the story of Rihani’s life, beginning with his birth in 1876 to his death in 1940.
-It is organized chronologically and divided into eight different sections, including: The Beginnings (1876-1905), The Years of Khalid (1905-1911), The Experience of the West (1911-1921), The Arab Dream (1922-1928), The International Horizons (1922-1940), Rihani’s bedroom, the arts, and the archives.
-While each section depicts different phases in Rihani’s life, all throughout the museum there are paper and physical objects, including: original photographs, manuscripts, and sketchbooks; Rihani’s personal belongings, including Rihani’s stone collection, hat collection, and typewriter; and rare artifacts, specifically those from Arabian royalty and other dignitaries around the world.
-According to Dr. Rihani, the organization of the museum gives “…a clear idea of Rihani even for those visitors who just know him by name…So just for someone who is almost ignorant about Rihani’s life and works, in three-quarters of an hour, a detailed visit [to the museum] would give that particular person a clear idea about Rihani’s life, about Rihani’s works, and his major commitments in his career which [were] related to his major trends of thought.”
+Today, the museum is organized chronologically and divided into eight sections: The Beginnings (1876-1905); The Years of Khalid (1905-1911); The Experience of the West (1911-1921); The Arab Dream (1922-1928); The International Horizons (1922-1940); Rihani’s Bedroom; The Arts; and The Archives.
+In each section, photos, manuscripts, sketchbooks, and personal belongings such as Rihani’s stone collection, hat collection, typewriter; and gifts from Arabian royalty help tell the story of Rihani’s life.
+According to Dr. Rihani, the organization of the museum gives “…a clear idea of Rihani even for those visitors who just know him by name…So just for someone who is almost ignorant about Rihani’s life and works, in three-quarters of an hour, a detailed visit would give that particular person a clear idea about Rihani’s life, about Rihani’s works, and his major commitments in his career which [were] related to his major trains of thought.”